Does Mole Removal Leave A Scar

 Avoid The Sun

-While your mole removal scar is still fresh, you should do everything possible to keep it out of the sun, including wearing a hat or other protective clothing, applying sunscreen once the wound has healed, or keeping it covered with a bandage.
+While your mole removal scar is still fresh, you should do everything possible to keep it out of the sun, including wearing a hat or other sun-protective clothing, applying sunscreen once the wound has healed, or keeping it covered with a bandage.
 Exposure to sunlight can cause any scarring to become dark and discolored.

 Don’t Stretch The Scar